MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/stream-consume-events-use-kafka-endpoint.md

 With the important Kafka information that you obtained from the preceding step, you can replace the connection configurations in your existing Kafka application.
 Then you can send the events to your eventstream.

-Here's one application based on Azure Event Hubs SDK written in Java by following the Kafka protocol.
+Here's one application based on the Azure Event Hubs SDK written in Java by following the Kafka protocol.
 To use this application to stream events to your eventstream, use the following steps to replace the Kafka endpoint information and execute it properly:

 1. Clone the [Azure Event Hubs for Kafka repository](https://github.com/Azure/azure-event-hubs-for-kafka).
-1. Go to **azure-event-hubs-for-kafka/quickstart/java/producer**.
+1. Go to *azure-event-hubs-for-kafka/quickstart/java/producer*.
-1. Update the configuration details for the producer in **src/main/resources/producer.config** as follows:
+1. Update the configuration details for the producer in *src/main/resources/producer.config* as follows:

    - `bootstrap.servers={YOUR.BOOTSTRAP.SERVER}`
    - `security.protocol=SASL_SSL`